Dive Deeper with Leah Carey

 Public service announcement: It is not your job to not be assaulted.
 Especially as a younger person, you shouldn’t even need to know how to not be assaulted.

-Term to learn: Compersion is feeling pleasure when your partner is experiencing pleasure.
+Vocabulary: Compersion is feeling pleasure when your partner is experiencing pleasure.

 LEAH: Welcome to Good Girls Talk About Sex.
 I’m sex educator and sexual communication coach Leah Carey and this is a place to share conversations with all sorts of women about their experience of sexuality.
 These are unfiltered conversations between adult women talking about sex.
 If anything about the previous sentence offends you, turn back now!
 And if you’re looking for a trigger warning, you’re not going to get it from me.
 I believe that you are stronger than the trauma you have experienced.
 I have faith in your ability to deal with things that upset you.
 Sound good?
 Let’s start the show!